A doctor uses robotic arms to operate through small keyhole incisions in the abdomen.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.
 You may also feel discomfort from the gas used during the procedure.
 This can last up to 3 days.

 This procedure is done in a hospital setting.
 The usual length of stay is 1-2 days.
 Your doctor may choose to keep you longer if you have any problems.

 When you return home, do the following to help ensure a smooth recovery: Wash the incisions with mild soap and water.Limit certain activities, such as driving and strenuous activity.Participate in any physical therapy or rehabilitation.

 Depending on the procedure, you should make a full recovery within a few weeks.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from an incision siteAbdominal swelling or painSevere nausea or vomiting
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from an incision siteAbdominal swelling or painSevere nausea or vomiting

-Blood in the stoolPain and/or swelling in your feet, calves, or legsCough, shortness of breath, chest painBeing unable to eat or drink liquidsHeadache, feeling faint or lightheadedExcessive vaginal bleeding after a gynecologic procedurePersistent or foul smelling vaginal discharge after a gynecologic procedureOther worrisome symptoms
+Blood in the stoolPain and/or swelling in your feet, calves, or legsCough, shortness of breath, chest painBeing unable to eat or drink liquidsHeadache, feeling faint or lightheadedExcessive vaginal bleeding after a gynecologic procedurePersistent or foul smelling vaginal discharge after a gynecologic procedureNew or worsening symptoms

-Ruurda JP, van Vroonhoven ThJMV, Broeders IAMJ.
+Ruurda JP, van Vroonhoven ThJMV, et al..
 Robot-assisted surgical systems: a new era in laparoscopic surgery.